NHS Test and Trace contacted Cabinet Office Minister Michael Gove when he returned from Portugal.

 A spokesperson for the minister said he had "followed Covid-19 regulations and guidance at all times and will continue to do so".

 People who have tested positive for coronavirus are contacted by app, text, email or phone.

-They are asked to log on to the NHS Test and Trace website and give personal information, including:
+They are asked to go to a website and give personal information, including:

-- name, date of birth and postcode
+- name, date of birth, postcode

 - who they live with

-- places they visited recently
+- recently-visited places

 You must self-isolate, even if you don't have symptoms.

 Others in your household don't have to self-isolate unless they develop symptoms.
 But they must take extra care around you regarding social distancing and hand washing.

 Refusing to self-isolate is illegal in England, with fines ranging from £1,000 for a first offence, to £10,000 for more serious breaches.